modular-component/website/docs/intro.md

   It optionally takes a string parameter allowing to extract a specific argument.

-- `atStage`: rewinds a factory all the way up to a specific stage (in case on multiple-mode stages, the last occurrence is used), and return the a new `ModularComponent` with the remaining stages.
+- `atStage`: rewinds a factory all the way up to a specific stage (in case of multiple-mode stages, the last occurrence is used), and return a new `ModularComponent` with the remaining stages.
   Useful for instance to test in isolation the first few stages of a component.